Menu Close

 Student effort Hours

 Approx. 84 hours (including c.
 56 hours of online meetups and assignments; c.
-28 hours face-to-face sessions in Gothenburg).
+28 hours of face-to-face sessions in Antwerp).

 Dates